csparker/deep_qmri/Hackers_Guide.md

 # Hacking Tasks

-Below is a list of tasks for the Hackathon, with hints/suggestions under each.
+Below is a list of tasks for Hackathon, with hints/suggestions under each.

 This is only meant as a rough guide.
 Feel free to suggest or discuss other ideas that might not be on the list!